MathuxNY-73/leetcode/ArrayAndString/README.md

 - [x] Submit solution.
 Got correct in 0 ms with 2.5 MB
 - [x] Write a solution in C.
 - [x] Submit solution.
 Got corret in 12 ms with 7.7 MB
+- [X] Solves the problem again in Python.
+Once again the goal is to use the solution that run in O(log N + M) by moving a pointer in the smallest array and adapt the pointer on the second one to get a split in two parts for each subarrays which represent the split as if the two arrays were merged.
+- [X] Submit solution.
+Got correct in 88 ms with 14 MB
 - [X] Problem solved

 ### First Missing Positive